top of page

 Inevitably, there is a very wide range of central and local government policies and activities which impact on Gloucestershire’s food and farming system.
 Just to name a few, these include business and farming support; social, environmental and public health policy; public health; public procurement for schools and other institutions, and the planning system.

-In total, 15 national departments and public bodies have relevant responsibilities, and then locally, there is the County Council, 6 district councils and the South Gloucestershire Unitary Authority (which combines both county and district councils’ responsibilities).
+In total, 15 national departments and public bodies have relevant responsibilities, and then locally, there is the County Council as well as 6 district councils; Cheltenham, Gloucester, Stroud, Tewkesbury, Forest of Dean and Cotswold.

 49398131961_25372dee12_n_edited_edited.j